felixendres/rgbdslam_v2/README.md

 # RGBDSLAM<i>v2</i>
-... is a SLAM system for RGB-D cameras, e.g., the Microsoft Kinect.
+... is a state-of-the-art SLAM system for RGB-D cameras, e.g., the Microsoft Kinect.
 You can use it to create highly accurate 3D point clouds or OctoMaps.

 RGBDSLAMv2 is based on the ROS project, OpenCV, PCL, OctoMap, SiftGPU and more - thanks!